Shopko: 1990s

 In late 1991, ShopKo introduced a "Vision 2000" prototype model, which opened in Sheboygan, Wisconsin, Duluth, Minnesota, Dixon, Illinois, Loveland, Colorado, Longmont, Colorado, and Lacey, Washington, and relocated stores in Marshall, Minnesota, and Mitchell, South Dakota.
 The construction of the Sheboygan store was affected by the collapse of an exterior wall that killed a stonemason, and the store opened with a memorial stone and flagpole overlooking the valley below dedicated in his honor.

 In 1996, ShopKo announced plans to merge with Phar-Mor, an Ohio-based chain, but those plans were later called off.

-In 1997, Shopko acquired Penn-Daniels Inc. and its eighteen Jacks Discount Stores.

-Also in 1997, Phar-Mor split from ShopKo, and ShopKo bought out all of SuperValu's stock in the company.
+Also in 1997, Phar-Mor split from ShopKo, and ShopKo bought all of SuperValu's stock in the company.
 ShopKo was among the first retailers in the nation to halt all tobacco sales permanently in the same year.

 In 1998 the company acquired Venture Stores in Kentucky, Iowa, Missouri, Illinois and Kansas.

 In 1999, William Podany became President of ShopKo.
 He led the acquisition of 147 Pamida stores later that year.
 ShopKo also launched spin-off pharmaceutical company ProVantage on to the stock market.

 Late in 1999, ShopKo opened its first test prototype store in Meridian, Idaho, named "Beyond 2000," referring to ShopKo's Beyond 2000 merchandising strategy, the successor to the Vision 2000 strategy of the early 1990s.